-As the gatekeepers in the eConveyancing environment, Conveyancers must now be confident of who their clients are and that they have the authority to deal with the land.
-It is now a requirement that anyone involved in a property transaction must be formally identified.
+As gatekeepers in the eConveyancing environment, Conveyancers must be confident of who their clients are and that they have the authority to deal with the land.
+It is a requirement that anyone involved in a property transaction must be formally identified.
 The Verification of Identity is a structured and tiered requirement set by the Lands Titles Office.
-The process involves a face to face interview with a conveyancer (or their agent), producing sufficient identification to confirm their identity.
+The process involves a face-to-face interview with a conveyancer (or their agent), and sufficient identification must be produced to confirm identity.

-In addition to verifying their identity, we must now take reasonable steps to verify our client’s authority or entitlement to be a party to the transaction.
+In addition to verifying identity, we must also take reasonable steps to verify our client’s authority or entitlement to be a party to the transaction.
 This involves establishing a link between the land and the owner.
 For a Vendor, this may be as simple as obtaining a copy of a current council rates notice.